-Increased risks exist to the mother and fetus during this time of rapid weight loss (prior to 12 months post-op) including:
+Increased risks exist to the mother and fetus during this time of rapid weight loss (prior to 24 months post-op) including:

-- O Greater incidence of premature birth - Challenge meeting maternal weight gain goal to promote appropriate fetal growth - Increased metabolic and vitamin/mineral disturbances resulting in growth retardation and neural tube defects - Greater risk of miscarriage - Increased risk of malnutrition for mother and fetus with restricted oral calorie and protein intake - Increased incidence of Cesarean deliveries
+- O Greater incidence of premature birth - Challenge meeting maternal weight-gain goal to promote appropriate fetal growth - Increased metabolic and vitamin/mineral disturbances resulting in growth retardation and neural tube defects

-With the above complications noted, it is required that a plan for early pregnancy prevention (barrier, intrauterine, condoms or stated abstinence/denying sexual activity) be in place for the first year postoperatively to prevent early pregnancy and the high risks that accompany it.
+With the above complications noted, it is required that a plan for early pregnancy prevention (barrier, intrauterine, condoms or stated abstinence/denying sexual activity) be in place for two years postoperatively to prevent early pregnancy and the high risks that accompany it.
 Oral birth control is not a preferred method of contraception postoperatively due to the malabsorption mechanism present after surgery, thus making it an ineffective method.
 A documented plan for early pregnancy prevention during the preoperative evaluation phase (while working with our team) will be developed in the event you are noted as a safe candidate for bariatric surgery.

-Planned pregnancies after one year post-bariatric surgery have demonstrated safe outcomes for mother and child.
+Planned pregnancies after two years post-bariatric surgery have demonstrated safe outcomes for mother and child.
 Consultation with the bariatric team, surgeon, OB/GYN and PCP can ensure screenings are in place and care can be coordinated to ensure the most safe and successful outcomes.